jmparikh/green-extension-poc/readme.md

 This project demonstrates a simple message exchange between a **Receiver (Rx)** and a **Sender (Tx)**.
 The receiver must always be started first, and the sender connects to it afterwards.
+NOTE: This is supported on Linux hosts, only, for now.

 ---